questforcode/aki_wfe/README.md

 - project 19 - callbacks [working callbacks and functions]
 - project 20 - asynchrony [introduction to the concept and the timeOut]
 - project 21 - objects [OOP in javascript]

+## Others

+- cvweb - basic HTML and CSS profile for Link from Legend of Zelda.